thayton/thayton.github.io/_posts/2014-12-08-form-handling-with-mechanize-and-beautifulsoup.md

 ### Adding controls

-Sometimes mechanize will not pick up certain hidden form controls.
+Sometimes mechanize won't pick up certain hidden form controls.
 I've encountered this with ASP.NET pages where mechanize won't pick up the `__EVENTTARGET`, `__EVENTARGUMENT`, and `__LASTFOCUS` controls in a form like the following: